OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 - The configuration that changes per-project is defined in the project
 - The configuration that changes per-tenant is set on the tenant
-- You can use the convention-based default value for **Tenant.Domain.Name** as defined by the project or you can override it completely by setting a custom value in the tenant
+- You can use the convention-based default value forÂ **Tenant.Domain.Name** as defined by the project or you can override it completely by setting a custom value in the tenant
 - You can add a new template to the project and know which tenants need that value defined before performing a deployment

 ## Next steps

-Learn about [working with groups of tenants using tags](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md) as the foundation for [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md) and [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+Learn aboutÂ [working with groups of tenants using tags](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md) as the foundation forÂ [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md) andÂ [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).